jackery explorer 2000 pro

 ⚠️ Not for you if...

 You plan to use the station weekly (van life, daily solar) — the NMC battery's 500–800 cycle life will limit you to 2–3 years of daily use.
-Buy the Explorer 2000 Plus (LFP) instead.
-You need UPS pass-through for medical devices — Jackery doesn't support this; look at EcoFlow DELTA 2 or Anker C1000.
-You need the absolute lightest station at this capacity — the 2000 Pro is 43 lbs; LFP alternatives are heavier.
+Buy the 2000 Plus (LFP) or the lighter 2000 v2 (LFP) instead.
+You need UPS pass-through for medical devices — Jackery doesn't support this; look at EcoFlow or Anker stations.

 |---|---|